TEAM DIRECTORY BY BUSINESS UNIT

-Dr. Stuart Chambers is the manager of R&D, Investigation & Consulting, as well as a lead for the polymer and materials investigation facility in Powertech’s Applied Chemistry lab under the Substations Technology & Testing group.
+Dr. Stuart Chambers is the manager of R&D, Investigation & Consulting, as well as a lead for the polymer and materials investigation facility in Powertech’s Stations Research & Development lab under the Substations Technology & Testing group.
 His areas of research and development include transformer diagnostics, insulating paper degradation, ageing properties of insulating oils, and polychlorinated biphenyls (PCB) decontamination.
 He has completed substantial research into insulating solids, fluids and gases for Canadian Electrical Association (CEATI), Electric Power Research Institute (EPRI), BC Hydro and other research organizations.

 Dr. Chambers is a materials/analytical chemist with 15 years of experience and training.
 His areas of expertise and interest include materials preparation, alteration and characterization, and chromatography/purification.

 Dr. Eric (Qian) Li has more than 15 years professional experience with high-power, high-voltage and high-current testing, as well as electric power testing equipment and system development.
 With more than 10 years working in world-class electric power testing organizations, Dr. Li is experienced in a wide variety of electric power equipment testing procedures and techniques.
 As a senior engineer and project leader in Powertech’s High Power Lab, Dr. Li is responsible for planning, preparing and executing a broad spectrum of electric power tests in accordance with IEEE, IEC, ANSI, UL and CSA standards to properly address the needs of electric utilities and manufacturers worldwide.